a2lix/AutoFormBundle/README.md

 Stop writing boilerplate form code.
 This bundle provides a single, powerful `AutoType` form type that automatically generates a complete Symfony form from any PHP class.

+> [!NOTE]
+> If you need to manage form translations, please see the [A2lix TranslationFormBundle](https://github.com/a2lix/TranslationFormBundle), which is designed to work with this bundle.

+> [!TIP]
+> A complete demonstration is also available at [a2lix/demo](https://github.com/a2lix/Demo).

 ## Installation

 Use Composer to install the bundle: